WhichVoIP Shape

 South Africa’s Phone Number Landscape: What You Need to Know

 We make calls, receive SMS messages, and engage in chats daily – phone numbers are woven into the fabric of our lives.
 But have you ever considered the intricate system that governs these familiar digits?
 Understanding how phone numbers are assigned, regulated, and recycled are crucial.
-Let’s explore the nuances of South Africa’s phone number ecosystem, including insights on caller identification and regulations around ICASA’s recycling of numbers.

 The Structure of South African Phone Numbers